Xenophobia and racism related to the COVID-19 pandemic: New Zealand

 MP Raymond Huo said there were racial abuse incidents in the country's Chinese community.
 An online petition to prevent people from China from entering the country was signed by more than 18,000 people.
 In Canterbury, an email was sent to a Chinese-origin student's parent, which reportedly said, "our Kiwi kids don't want to be in the same class with your disgusting virus spreaders."

 Mayor of Auckland Phil Goff said he was "sickened" by the reports of Asian-origin people being racially targeted at swimming pools, public transport and restaurants.

 There were reports of incidents of violent assaults against New Zealanders of Korean descent.
 In February 2021, the Chinese consulate in Auckland was affected by a phony bomb threat made on an events website Aucklife that was hacked.
 The motive was reportedly a punitive response against China for allegedly causing the pandemic.

 Indigenous Māori reported high levels of discrimination throughout the pandemic, potentially due to "iwi checkpoints" in which tribal authorities set up COVID-19 safety checkpoints to discourage non-essential travelers from visiting predominantly Māori lands.

 Following a Delta variant community outbreak in mid–August 2021, several congregants of the predominantly Samoan "Samoan Assemblies of God Mangere" church received racist abuse after their church was linked to 58 cases in the outbreak.
 Auckland councillor Efeso Collins claimed there was a racist double standard towards the Pasifika community.
-Many pointed to the irony that Pasifika people have extremely high vaccination rates, but were portrayed as "virus-spreaders".
 The Ministry of Health condemned racism against the Pasifika community.